 USAREC began another reorganization in FY-11 with the intention of instituting the newly created Pinacle program across the command.
-Under Pinacle most of the one-two man stations (mostly in smaller towns or rural areas) would be closed and larger, regional Recruiting Centers would be created in cities with larger population than where the one-two man stations were previously located.
-While funding has still not allowed a complete conversion to the Pinacle program, the Beckley Battalion was reorganized from the 38 Recruiting Station alignment, to 15 Recruiting Centers, eight Forward Engagement Centers (FEC) and 15 Temporary Forward Locations (TFL) and is the current alignment as of September 2013.
-Once funding permits further Pinacle implementation, the TFL stations will be closed and the Recruiting Centers will be responsible for a much larger geographic area than they were previously.
-In Dec 2013 additional changes were made and the latest information is below.
+Under Pinacle the one-and two-man stations (mostly in smaller towns or rural areas) would be closed and larger, regional Recruiting Centers would be created in cities with larger population than where the one-two man stations were previously located.
+While funding did not allow a complete conversion to the Pinacle program, the Beckley Battalion was reorganized from the 38 Recruiting Station alignment, to 15 Recruiting Centers, eight Forward Engagement Centers (FEC) and 15 Temporary Forward Locations (TFL) and was the current alignment as of August 2014 when the Beckley Battalion was moved to Richmond.

-The current Recruiting Companies, Recruiting Centers, Forward Engagement Centers and Temporary Forward Locations are:
+The current Recruiting Companies, Recruiting Centers, Forward Engagement Centers and Temporary Forward Locations of the Richmond Battalion are:

 - Christiansburg, VA Center; Wytheville, VA FEC

 - Charlottesville Center; Harrisonburg, VA FEC; Staunton, VA TFL